Dynatrace/dynatrace-configuration-as-code/documentation/docs/Get-started/intro.md

 title: What is Monaco?
 ---

-Monaco is a CLI tool that automates the deployment of Dynatrace Monitoring Configuration to one or multiple Dynatrace environments.
+Monaco is a CLI tool that automates the deployment of Dynatrace Observability and Security Configuration to one or multiple Dynatrace environments.
+It initially started as "Monitoring as Code" - hence the naming Monaco.

 ## Why Monaco?

-Monaco’s self-service model enables development teams to set up monitoring and observability quickly and efficiently, even for large-scale applications.
+Monaco’s self-service model enables development teams to set up observability and security quickly and efficiently, even for large-scale applications.
-It eliminates the need for building custom monitoring solutions and reduces the manual work for monitoring teams.
+It eliminates the need for building custom observability and security solutions and reduces the manual work for your teams.

-The Monitoring as Code (Monaco) approach enables you to manage your Dynatrace environment monitoring tasks through configuration files instead of a graphical user interface.
+The Configuration as Code approach enables you to manage your Dynatrace environment observability and security tasks through configuration files instead of a graphical user interface.
-Configuration files allow you to create, update, and manage your monitoring configurations safely, consistently, and repetitively.
+Configuration files allow you to create, update, and manage your observability and security configurations safely, consistently, and repetitively.
 They can be reused, versioned, and shared within your team.

 ## How does it work?

-Developers define a monitoring configuration file and check it into version control alongside the application’s source code.
+Developers define a observability and security configuration file and check it into version control alongside the application’s source code.
-The code gets built and deployed with the next commit or pull request, automatically creating monitoring dashboards and alerting notifications.
+The code gets built and deployed with the next commit or pull request, automatically creating observability dashboards and alerting notifications.

 <img
   src={require('./monaco-pipeline.jpg').default}